JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/basics.md

 ## Delete the chat content

-If you want to delete the chat content, [open the chat in fullscreen](/peertube-plugin-livechat/documentation/user/viewers), then open the top menu and click on "Destroy".
+If you want to delete the chat content, [open the chat dropdown menu](/peertube-plugin-livechat/documentation/user/viewers), then click on "Destroy".
 A popup will open, asking a confirmation.
-To avoid errors, the popup will ask you the "XMPP address" of the chat room.
-This address can be obtain using the "Details" menu in the top menu.

 The chat will be automatically recreated each time someone tries to join it as long as the video exists, and has the "{{% livechat_label use_chat %}}" feature activated.